microsoft/Elastic-Silicon-Interconnect/docs/concepts/types.md

 Elements in `structs` are expected to follow natural alignment in FPGA memories and logic, and ABI alignment in CPU-memories.
-Alignment may be specified for elements but will be respected only on CPUs and in [HLI MMIO](mmio.md) regions.
+Alignment may be specified for elements but will be respected only on CPUs and in [ESI MMIO](mmio.md) regions.
 Alignment has no meaning on [streaming channels](streaming.md).
 Packing is dependent on the context (size of adjacent elements).